younata/personal_knowledge/src/programming/ios/network_requests.md

 Once you have the caching behavior set, you need to implement manual caching yourself.
 I'm going to describe using [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) because that's better (and what my nginx server did for me).

 The [ETag header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) is one way to determine whether or not a resource has changed from when it was last served.
-It's essentialy a hash of the resource information (as opposed to using something like [Last-Modified](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Last-Modified) for a time-based approach).
+It's essentially a hash of the resource information (as opposed to using something like [Last-Modified](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Last-Modified) for a time-based approach).
 You pair this with the [If-None-Match](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-None-Match) request header to have the server calculate whether the data has changed (HTTP 200 response) or not (HTTP 304 response).

 So, the algorithm for doing this is: